apache/mesos/docs/mesos-containerizer.md

 quota.
 It can be used on both Linux and OS X.

-To enable the Posix Disk isolator, append `posix/disk` to the `--isolation` flag when starting the slave.
+To enable the Posix Disk isolator, append `posix/disk` to the `--isolation` flag when starting the agent.

 By default, the disk quota enforcement is disabled.
-To enable it, specify `--enforce_container_disk_quota` when starting the slave.
+To enable it, specify `--enforce_container_disk_quota` when starting the agent.

 The Posix Disk isolator reports disk usage for each sandbox by periodically running the `du` command.
 The disk usage can be retrieved from the resource statistics endpoint ([/monitor/statistics](endpoints/monitor/statistics.md)).

-The interval between two `du`s can be controlled by the slave flag `--container_disk_watch_interval`.
+The interval between two `du`s can be controlled by the agent flag `--container_disk_watch_interval`.
 For example, `--container_disk_watch_interval=1mins` sets the interval to be 1 minute.
 The default interval is 15 seconds.